 - If there are fewer than three arguments, the item is the

-, which should be the class. - If there are three (or more) arguments, the item is the property descriptor for
+target, which should be the class. - If there are three (or more) arguments, the item is the property descriptor for

 - If there are fewer than three arguments, the item is the